Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Introduction

-Building on these earlier studies, the main goal of this study is to introduce a GNN-based sub-grid turbulence closure for unsteady flows, which is embedded in a differentiable finite element method (FEM)-based LES solver.
-Especially, to explore the efficacy of a GNN-based sub-grid turbulence and differentiable solver for challenging flows, we apply our framework to a complex flow around the backwards-facing step (BFS), where near-wall turbulent flows, flow separation, and the advection of shed vortices occur simultaneously.
-The overall flowchart of our work is illustrated in Fig. \ref{fig:flowchart}.
-The main contributions of our study are as follows:
+Building on these earlier studies, the primary goal of this work is to introduce a subgrid-scale turbulence closure for unsteady flows on unstructured grids, embedded within a differentiable LES solver.
+Unlike the authors’ previous work \cite{shankar2025differentiable}, which employed the finite volume method (FVM) on structured grid simulations, the present study utilizes the finite element method (FEM).
+FEM offers greater flexibility in handling complex geometries and unstructured meshes, which are often necessary in real-world flow applications.
+Its variational formulation also naturally integrates with differentiable programming frameworks, making it a suitable choice for gradient-based optimization and learning tasks.
+Furthermore, a graph neural network (GNN) is adopted as the base architecture for the machine-learning-based subgrid closure model.
+GNNs are particularly well-suited for unstructured mesh data, as they can effectively handle non-Cartesian geometries and irregular topological structures.
+This makes them ideal for modeling subgrid-scale interactions across irregular grid connectivity.
+To evaluate the efficacy of this GNN-based closure model and differentiable solver on complex flow scenarios, we apply our framework to the canonical backward-facing step (BFS) case in both two- and three-dimensions, which features near-wall turbulence, flow separation, and the advection of shed vortices.
+An overview of the proposed framework is illustrated in Fig.~\ref{fig:flowchart}.
+The main contributions of this study are summarized as follows:

-\begin{itemize} \item \textbf{Differentiable FEM-based LES solver:} A differentiable FEM-based LES solver compatible with unstructured meshes is developed.
+\begin{itemize}[topsep=0pt, itemsep=5pt, parsep=0pt, partopsep=0pt] \item \textbf{Differentiable FEM-based LES solver:} A differentiable FEM-based LES solver compatible with unstructured meshes is developed.
 This differentiable solver is used to generate datasets including the ground truth data and a solution from a trained model.
-For the baseline FEM solver, FEniCS, an open source FEM-based LES solver\cite{fenics} is used.
-By implementing the discrete adjoint method in FEniCS, differentiability is instantiated.

-\item \textbf{Generalizable sub-grid closure modeling using GNN:} A sub-grid closure model using GNN is trained within the differentiable algorithm.
-Nodes and edges in unstructured mesh elements are represented by the nodes and edges in graphs, and non-locality of the sub-grid closure is effectively learned.
-A single trained model trained on the BFS case is tested on extrapolation tasks with unseen geometries including a ramp and wall-mounted cube.

-\item \textbf{Training under incomplete data availability:} Additional GNN-based sub-grid closure models are trained under sparse data conditions to evaluate their ability to learn closures in an inverse problem formulation.
-Only flowfield data downstream of the step is provided as training data, and their prediction capabilities for the entire flowfield around the step and other geometries are tested.
+We implement the solver in the open-source FEniCS/FEniCSx finite-element framework \cite{fenics, baratta2023dolfinx}: the two-dimensional preliminary case is built on legacy FEniCS, while the three-dimensional LES experiments use FEniCSx.
+The use of FEniCSx for the three-dimensional case is motivated by its native support for distributed-memory parallelism, improved scalability on modern HPC systems, and data-oriented architecture that facilitates integration with machine learning models, which are not fully supported in the legacy version \cite{baratta2023dolfinx}.
+In both implementations, differentiability is instantiated by using the discrete adjoint method.